Donate

 Coping with a loved one’s terminal illness

 Nowadays, it’s more common to lose a loved one to a lingering terminal illness than to a sudden death.
 Family and close friends, along with the person with the life-limiting illness, now have much longer to face up to the prospect of death and say their goodbyes.
-This in turn has changed the grieving process to one with unique stages that are increasingly borne by families, rather than just individuals.

 The long goodbye